Trump says he's calling it a 'travel ban'

 "The Justice Dept. should have stayed with the original Travel Ban, not the watered down, politically correct version they submitted to S.C." he added.

-e then tweeted: "The Justice Dept. should ask for an expedited hearing of the watered down Travel Ban before the Supreme Court - & seek much tougher version!" before adding: "In any event we are EXTREME VETTING people coming into the U.S. in order to help keep our country safe.
-The courts are slow and political!"

-e then tweeted: "The Justice Dept. should ask for an expedited hearing of the watered down Travel Ban before the Supreme Court - & seek much tougher version!" before adding: "In any event we are EXTREME VETTING people coming into the U.S. in order to help keep our country safe.
+He then tweeted: "The Justice Dept. should ask for an expedited hearing of the watered down Travel Ban before the Supreme Court - & seek much tougher version!" before adding: "In any event we are EXTREME VETTING people coming into the U.S. in order to help keep our country safe.
 The courts are slow and political!"

 Last week, the Trump administration asked the Supreme Court to allow the ban after lower courts rebuked his national security justifications for the ban multiple times.